 4. Diploma in Arabic and Islamic Studies: awarded at the end of the 1st Year of the Licentiate.

 Registration must be completed before the beginning of the academic year by all students and for each year of study.
 Exceptions to this rule may be considered occasionally for individuals on receipt of a written request from the candidate.
-The licentiate programme must be completed within a maximum period of nine years after first registering for courses.
+The Licentiate programme must be completed within a maximum period of seven years after first registering for courses.

 Requirements for registration

-• Registration form (available from the Secretary or online at the PISAI website)
+• registration form (available from the Secretary or download here)

 • 2 recent passport photos

 • photocopy of a valid identity document and of Italian tax code (codice fiscale)

 • certification of academic qualifications already obtained*